 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Cast in Honor by Michelle Sagara

 This fantasy is a paperback edition was published by Mira on November 24, 2015 and has 512 pages.

-Other books by this author that I've reviewed include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Flight.
+Other books by this author include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Flight

 Eleventh in the Chronicles of Elantra fantasy series and revolving around Kaylin, the Chosen with no clue but with a heart of gold.

 I did find myself wishing I had gone back and re-read Cast in Flame, 10, before continuing with Cast in Honor.
 It took awhile before I got caught up in what had gone before.

 Each previous story has been one of Kaylin’s exposure to the different races within Elantra, and all that trust that Kaylin has been building throughout the series comes to aid her and her friends.